xalmirall/careers/README.md

 We're hiring!
 Check out our open positions: https://www.lifullconnect.com/careers/

-You can drop me a line at xavi.almirall@lifullconnect.com
+You can also drop me a line at xavi.almirall@lifullconnect.com